noterday/FG-Converter/README.md

 # mugen2rivals
 This script converts the spritesheet and hitbox data of a Mugen character into the equivalent Rivals of Aether character files.
-It is currently incomplete, and it's translation of hitboxes is slightly inacurate.
+It is currently incomplete, and gives out inacurate hitbox data.
+A GUI to adjust hitboxes was in the work at one point but was never finished.

 [Example of an output script](https://pastebin.com/bpiTrt1X)
 ![alt text](https://i.imgur.com/uqQEjjS.png)